 Plans to Regulate Osteopathy in Ontario

-There is currently no government regulation for the manual practice of osteopathy in Ontario.
-The OAO is working on a submission to the Ontario government that asks for the regulation for osteopathy in Ontario and to recognize Osteopathic Manual Practitioners as well as osteopathic physicians.
-However, the individual scopes of practice for regulated health professionals may include modalities of osteopathic treatment or may allow the integration of certain modalities into a regulated health profession’s scope of practice, as determined by the health regulatory college.
+There is currently no statutory regulation for the manual practice of osteopathy in Ontario by a non-physician.
+The OAO is working on a submission to government requesting the self-regulation of osteopathy in Ontario and to recognize Osteopathic Manual Practitioners as well as osteopathic physicians.
+Individual scopes of practice for regulated health professionals may include modalities of osteopathic treatment or may allow the integration of certain modalities into a regulated health profession’s scope of practice, as determined by the health regulatory college.

-In Ontario, an Osteopath is a physician and a member of the College of Physicians and Surgeons of Ontario.
-However, the education required to become an osteopath (or osteopathic physician) is not available in Canada.
+Please note that the education and training required to become an osteopath (osteopathic physician) is not available in Canada.
 The required education is only available in the United States from an osteopathic medical college/school.
 For more information please contact the American Osteopathic Association or the College of Physicians and Surgeons of Ontario.